kent-map/chirpy/_posts/2026-05-21-thomas-cheyne.md

 During his lifetime, Thomas became one of the most powerful men in Kent.[^ref20]  His life spanned the reigns of all the Tudor monarchs and as such he had to maintain a certain religious fluidity, flip-flopping between Catholicism and Protestantism to retain favour.[^ref21] He died on the 16 December 1558 of the the 'new ague' at the Tower of London[^ref22]; his remains were returned to Sheppey and was buried at the chapel of St John-at-Minster.[^ref23]

-Sheppey - Minster Abbey church - Tomb of Sir Thomas Cheyne - geograph.org.uk - 7401701.jpg
+{% include embed/image.html src="wc:Sheppey - Minster Abbey church - Tomb of Sir Thomas Cheyne - geograph.org.uk - 7401701.jpg" aspect="1.333" caption="The Tomb of Sir Thomas Cheney" %}

 ### References